Immigrant and Newcomer Women Exploring Business

-Starting in 2018, SEED Winnipeg, with support from the Canadian Women’s Foundation, is pleased to offer one free training per year for immigrant and newcomer women who are considering self-employment.
+Starting in 2018, SEED Winnipeg, with support from the Canadian Women’s Foundation, is pleased to offer one free training per spring for immigrant and newcomer women who are considering self-employment.

-There are three training sessions per week for seven weeks.
+There are three training sessions per week for eight weeks.
 The training is followed by one-to-one business consulting and support with launching a business.
-Free childcare is available during the training sessions.
+Free childcare, snacks, and bus tokens are available during the training sessions.

 Who can apply: